-Itchy skin after using a tanning bed is quite common but can be annoying.
-Tanning beds are used to get that dark tan faster without being exposed to the sun for a long period of hours.
+Itchy skin after using a tanning bed is common but annoying.
+Tanning beds are used to get that dark tan faster without being exposed to the sun for long hours.

 Today I will let you understand the cause of those itchy rashes and how to get rid of itchy skin after tanning bed.